 Matter: Everything you need to know

-Smart home devices and Matter
+Smart home interoperability matters, and Matter is making that easier.

 When it comes to buying smart home products, it's not always cut and dry.
 Support for certain items can often be limited to one ecosystem, meaning you can't just pick up a smart appliance and trust that it'll just work with whatever you're using.
 But that's changing, thanks to Matter.
 Formerly dubbed Project CHIP, Matter changes things in a way that will make it easier than ever to establish the ultimate smart home.